eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 ### Supported systems

-Arbor is well-optimised for both CPU and GPU executation and users of systems with and without accelerators, so we will provide it for the following platforms:
+Arbor is well-optimised for both CPU and GPU execution and users of systems with and without accelerators, so we will provide it for the following platforms:

 * multicore: `zen2`/`zen3`
 * `gh200`